Citations vs. Tickets in 2024 (Differences Explained)

 How long does a citation or ticket stay on my driving record?

 The duration varies by jurisdiction and violation, but generally, citations or tickets stay on your driving record for a certain number of years, typically ranging from three to ten years.
+Check out whether a speeding warning affects your insurance to learn how warnings might influence your premiums and discover ways to keep your rates affordable.

 Does a citation or ticket put points on my driver’s license?